Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 Another advantage of HubSpot’s app ecosystem is the additional layer of security it provides your site.
 Unlike open-source CMS platforms, HubSpot selectively partners with third-party vendors and apps that can integrate with existing portals.
 That means you don’t have to stay on top of plugin compatibility or maintenance to ensure your site is secure.

 You also don’t have to worry about installing plugins like Duo to secure your site against threats.
-Instead, you can rely on HubSpot’s built-in security features — including a global CDN and Web Application Firewall — and dedicated security team to keep your site safe from DDoS attacks, hackers, and other anomalies.
+Instead, you can rely on the CMS Hub's built-in security features — including a global CDN and Web Application Firewall — and dedicated security team to keep your site safe from DDoS attacks, hackers, and other anomalies.